Partner

 Mareesa devotes a significant amount of time to pro bono matters.
 The Capital Pro Bono Honor Roll recently recognized her for those contributions.
 She has represented clients through the Washington Legal Clinic for the Homeless and has participated in Finnegan’s criminal pro bono program, representing clients before the D.C.
 Superior Court.
 She now focuses her pro bono efforts on advocating for children with special education needs and has also led the effort at Finnegan to establish a formal special education program.

 In addition to her patent practice at Finnegan, Mareesa has served as an adjunct professor at Howard University for six years, teaching patent law to engineering students.
 She also served as an adjunct professor at Howard University Law School for two years, where she taught patent law and patent policy courses.
-Mareesa was recognized by the National Law Journal as a Washington, D.C.
-"Rising Star."
+Mareesa was recognized by Intellectual Asset Management (IAM) for her practice in the DC region as well as by the National Law Journal (NLJ) as a “Rising Star.”

 Eli Lilly and Company v.
 Actavis Labs.
 UT Inc.